My Italian heritage and zest for passion and romance create the perfect storm to write about my love of red wine and all the benefits.

 - Reduce the size of bowel tumors to prevent colon cancer.

-- Lower breast cancer risk by decreasing estrogen and raising testosterone in women due to aromatase inhibitors present in red wine.
+- Aromatase inhibitors in red wine may lower breast cancer risk by decreasing estrogen and raising testosterone in women.

 - Decrease prostate cancer risk in men who drink one glass a week (six percent less likely to develop).